readpe/goolx/README.md

 **This library is in Version 0.x.x, and may have breaking API changes during development.**

 # Installation
-It is required users of this Go module have authorized licenses for the underlying ASPEN software.
+It is required users of this Go module have authorized licenses for the underlying ASPEN software v15.4 or newer.
 Obtaining this third-party software is outside the scope of this README.

 The module can be installed using the following `go get` command.
 ```bash